Kevin Mathis

-Kevin Bryant Mathis (born April 29, 1974) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, and Atlanta Falcons.
+Kevin Bryant Mathis (born April 29, 1974) is an American football coach and former cornerback in the National Football League (NFL).
+He currently serves as the cornerbacks coach for the University of Colorado.
+During his career as a player, Mathis played for the Dallas Cowboys, New Orleans Saints, and Atlanta Falcons.
 He played college football at Texas A&M University–Commerce.

-Early years
+Early life

 Mathis was born in Gainesville, Texas, and attended Gainesville High School, where he lettered in football, basketball, and track.
 In football, he was a two-time All-District selection.